4ms/stm32mp1-baremetal/basic_irq/README.md

 If you're used to using the NVIC on Cortex-M series, this all seems like a lot of extra work.
 It is.
 The M series are more suited for "real-time", and hardware-based IRQ response is part of why.
-However, the overhead of a software NVIC on top of a GIC is somewhere in the ballpark of 200ns - 1us for an ISR call (depends on if you need FPU registers preserved), which I've still found useable even for "real-time" systems.
-Compared to a 180MHz M4 or M7, that's not unreasonable.
+However, the overhead of a software NVIC on top of a GIC is somewhere in the ballpark of 200ns - 500ns for an ISR call (depends on if you need FPU registers preserved), which includes branching and the overhead of calling lambdas.
+I've still found this quite useable for real-time systems.

 For faster response, the GIC also has a FIQ (fast interrupt) which needs less register preservation and one less branch instruction.
 So if you needed a fast